Back

 Bursting with beautiful planting inspiration, gorgeous garden design and top money-saving tips, here are the take-home trends to copy from the RHS Flower Show Tatton Park 2024

-The sun is finally shining just in time for the RHS Flower Show at Tatton Park in Cheshire, where glorious show gardens and features, as well as visitors, are basking in the sunshine.
-It’s not too late to join us at the show and pick up fresh design ideas, favourite trends and floral inspiration for your growing space.
+The sun finally shone this summer, just in time for the RHS Flower Show at Tatton Park in Cheshire, where glorious show gardens and features basked in the sunshine.
+Here are the hottest design ideas from the show, favourite trends and floral inspiration to steal for your own growing space.

 1 Bold blues and purple perfection

-Blue flowers and purple planting grab your attention across the showground.
-Electric blue shades of Eryngium and Delphinium stand out in many planting schemes, and rich purple tones mix with both bright colours and softer pastel shades to create either hot or cool colour combinations.
+Blue flowers and purple planting grabbed your attention across the showground.
+Electric blue shades of Eryngium (sea hollies) and delphiniums stood out in many planting schemes, and rich purple tones mixed with both bright colours and softer pastel shades to create either hot or cool colour combinations.

 Vivid blue and sunny yellow planting in My Name'5 Doddie Garden